Statistically, what are the chances of reaching the summit of Kili?

 Nearly 99% of our clients on this trip have reached Stella Point on the crater rim, while around 95% have reached Uhuru Peak.
 The summit day along the Lemosho Route is a lot steeper than that along the Rongai Route, but as the Lemosho Route takes a day longer there is more time to acclimatise, this gives a better chance of success!

 Which route to choose?

-We currently operate nine different trips that include a trek up Kilimanjaro.
-Five include the Rongai Route, three include the Lemosho Route, and one trip goes on the Northern Circuit.
+We currently operate six different trips that include a trek up Kilimanjaro.
+Four include the Rongai Route and two include the Lemosho Route.
 Here are all the relevant links:

 1) KILIMANJARO CLIMB - RONGAI ROUTE (TYW)

 3) KILIMANJARO & SAFARI (TYX)